nicasiowest/conf-chat/README.md

 The commands are as followed:

-/username <name>     - set your username
+/username "name"     - set your username

 /msg "user" "text"      - send direct/private message